 In a recent study, published in BMC Cardiovascular Disorders, researchers evaluated the role of HOMER1, S-adenosyl-l-homocysteine (SAH), homocysteine (Hcy), and fibroblast growth factors (FGF) 23 in coronary heart disease (CHD), and additionally identified coronary heart disease risk factors.
+Do you know the signs and symptoms of heart disease?
 According to the study’s primary investigator, Zhixin Zhang, “the levels of FGF23, SAH, Hcy, and HOMER1 in CHD patients were significantly higher than those in normal control, and increased with the aggravation of the severity of the disease, which is of great significance for the clinical diagnosis and evaluation of the disease.”

 Zhang and colleagues retrospectively enrolled 137 patients with CHD and 138 healthy controls from individuals who had visited their center between March 2020 and April 2021.
 Disease subtypes within the CHD group included stable angina pectoris (SAP; n = 48), unstable angina pectoris (UAP; n = 46), and acute myocardial infarction (AMI; n = 43).
 The investigators used the Gensini scale to determine that patients’ level of coronary artery stenosis, and HOMER1, SAH, Hcy, and FGF 23 levels were explored for correlations with CHD via the Spearman method.
 Researchers also used multivariate logistic regression to identify coronary heart disease risk factors.